-According to The U.S. Census Bureau, in its most recently released economic census in 2007, there were approximately 40,000 middle-market companies in the U.S. with annual revenues between \$50 million and \$2.5 billion, compared with approximately 1,200 companies with revenues greater than \$2.5 billion.
-These middle-market companies represent, we believe, a significant portion of the growth segment of the U.S. economy and often require substantial capital investment to grow their businesses.
-In the same economic census mentioned above, The U.S. Census Bureau found that firms in this target market collectively generated \$8.3 trillion in revenues and employed 32.8 million people.
-Middle-market companies have generated a significant number of investment opportunities for investment programs managed by our affiliates and GDFM over the past several years, and we believe that this market segment will continue to produce significant investment opportunities for us.
+According to The U.S. Census Bureau, in its 2012 economic census, there were approximately 42,600 middle market companies in the United States with annual revenue between \$50 million and \$2.5 billion, compared with approximately 1,350 companies with revenues greater than \$2.5 billion.
+These middle market companies represent, we believe, a significant portion of the growth segment of the U.S. economy and often require substantial capital investment to grow their businesses.
+Middle market companies have generated a significant number of investment opportunities for us and investment programs managed by our affiliates and GDFM over the past several years, and we believe that this market segment will continue to produce significant investment opportunities for us.